Each patient in the Brain Injury Program is measured by the WeeFIM scale.

 Why is this important

 The Brain Injury Program is designed to get patients to a functional level necessary to return home and to the community.
-This measurement allows us to modify treatment as necessary.
-The data shows that our patients improved near the level of patients at national pediatric facilities in 2011.
+This measurement helps us identify opportunities for improving our level of care as well as adjust a patient's rehabilitation goals to maximize functional independence as he improves.
+The data shows that our patients with traumatic brain injuries made more functional gains than patients at similar pediatric facilities in 2014.

 How does Children’s make sure we are giving high-quality care?